When Chamber Pots Fly

 "Well forgive me for being a little wound up at the moment," snapped Rory.
 "But in case you didn't notice, there is a riot out there!"

-"Yes, I see that.
-Should've known somethin' was a-gonna go wrong," he replied, looking meaningfully at her through his fringe.
+"Aye, I can see that.
+Should've known somethin' was a-gonna go wrong," he replied, looking meaningfully at her from beneath his fringe.

 "Why are you looking at me like that?
 It is not my fault!"